Reviews of Marking

 If you request a review of results or access to scripts and the outcome of this request is a mark change, the new mark will be reported to your centre.
 If this change of marks in turn leads to a change of grade, you will be issued with a new statement of results which reflects this change.
 Your certificate will also carry the new grade.

 Candidates should be advised before using any Review of Results service that changes to marks and grades can be higher or lower than the original provisional mark and grade reported.

 Am I entitled to a refund of the review of marking if my marks have changed?

 A fee will not be charged for these services in the following circumstances:

-- If the Review results in a change to an overall subject grade (up or down) when a candidate has cashed-in.
-No charge will apply to any units requested for the subject.
+- If the review results in a change to an overall subject grade (up or down) where a candidate has cashed-in, no charge will apply to any units requested for the subject.